raydeng2007/Blog/src/pages/04–09–2018-first-post/index.md

  of senior varsity in highschool.
 Playing basketball was always a safe haven for me, it kept me sanctured away from all the noise from this forever busy world, there were times when I wished life was as simple and as pure as playing basketball.

-Fast forward to University, I developed a love for three S's: Statistics, Software and Shawarmas.Inevitably I was hit with the notorious freshman's ~~15 and got too fat to play basketball at a highly competitive level anymore~~ rough transition from highschool and the busy school schedule and got too busy to play basketball regularly.
-But my love for basketball hasn't decrease at all, very much like my shawarma obsession.
-I still watch and follow basketball games religiously, discuss games and players highlights with my friends every now and then.
+Fast forward to University.
+It was a rough transition from highschool and the busy school schedule made it hard for me to play basketball regularly.
+But my love for basketball hasn't decrease at all, I still watch and follow basketball games religiously, discuss games and players highlights with my friends every now and then.

 Two of the first three internships I got were software development roles, I loved the work but it always felt like